fpgasystems/hdev/README.md

   HACC Development
 </h1>

-Initially developed for the [ETH Zurich Heterogeneous Accelerated Compute Cluster (ETHZ-HACC),](https://github.com/fpgasystems/hacc) **HACC Development (hdev)** is a versatile platform designed for use on any AMD-compatible heterogeneous cluster.

-The tool is built around a command-line interpreter (CLI) and a set of deployment templates.
-While the CLI simplifies infrastructure setup, validation, and device configuration through an intuitive device index, the deployment templates further streamline accelerated application development.
-Overall, **hdev** helps create better acceleration solutions for research institutions with demanding high-performance computing needs.
+Initially developed for the [ETH Zurich Heterogeneous Accelerated Compute Cluster (ETHZ-HACC),](https://github.com/fpgasystems/hacc) **HACC Development (hdev)** is a versatile development platform designed for use on any AMD-compatible heterogeneous cluster.
+The tool is built around a simple yet powerful command-line interpreter (CLI) and a set of optimized deployment templates——integrating a variety of open-source projects to address a broader range of acceleration workflows and problems.
+While the CLI simplifies infrastructure setup, validation, and device configuration through an intuitive device index, the deployment templates help create better solutions for research institutions with high-performance computing needs.

 ## Sections
 * [Citation](#citation)